Thandavaraya Mudaliar

-Thandavarayar was born in Villipakkam near Chennai.
-He was a Tamil enthusiast and worked as a judge.
+Thandavarayar was a Tamil scholar and writer.
+He was born in Villipakkam near Chennai.

 Education and missions

 He studied Tamil from Uzhalur Velappa Desikar, Varathappa Mudaliar, and Vaduganatha Thambiran.
 He has studied English, Telugu, Kannada, Hindustani, Marathi & Sanskrit.
 He learned Tamil grammar from Mahavithuvan Ramanuja Kavirayar and Saravana Perumalayar.
 He has been the leading Tamil poet of the Chennai Education Society.
 In 1843 he served as a judge in the Chengalpattu Court.
 He was the Pioneer of developing wealth of vocabulary in political matters.

 Works

 Thandavaraya translated the Panchatanra from the Maharastrian version, instead of Sanskrit to Tamil.